RobertoSanz88/MachineLearning/LSTM/multivariate/README.md

 2. [Dense 1x32](#id2)
 3. [LSTM 3x128](#id3)

 Multivariate => we forecast one feature in the future, by training with that feature observations in the past + other features observations in the past.
-In this case temperature, pressure and humidity
+In this case, temperature, pressure and humidity.

 Multistep => we forecast not only 1 point in the future but all from now to that point.
-In this case from 1h to 12h in the future
+In this case, from 1h to 12h in the future.

-**The objective** is to predict the Temperature in 1 hour time, 2 hours time, .., upto 12 hours time (multistep), using the temperature data of the 120 hours just passed, plus pressure and humifity data of the 120h passed (multivariate)
+**The objective** is to predict the Temperature in 1 hour time, 2 hours time, .., up to 12 hours time (multistep), using the temperature data of the 120 hours just passed, plus pressure and humidity data of the 120 h just passed (multivariate)

 # RESULTS